Postgraduate Course: Robotics: Science and Systems (INFR11092)

 - Model the motion of robotic systems in terms of kinematics and dynamics

-- Implement and evaluate a working, full robotic system involving elements of control, planning, localization and vision
+- Implement and evaluate a working, full robotic system involving elements of control, planning, localization

 |H. Choset, K.M.
 Lynch, S. Hutchinson, G. Kantor, Principles of Robot Motion: Theory, Algorithms, and Implementations.|

 S. Thrun, W. Burgard and D. Fox, Probabilistic Robotics.

 D.A.
 Forsyth, J. Ponce, Computer Vision: A Modern Approach.

 |Course organiser||Dr Zhibin Li

 |Course secretary||Mrs Sam Stewart